Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 https://terminals.cybersource.com/v1/cloud/interactions/{interactionId}/events

-Required Fields for Processing a Check Transaction Events
+Required Fields to Check Transaction Events

 The body of the API request is empty.
 The GET request must include the information